 Causes of the prolonged COVID-19

 As for the sixth and final question, it is: What are the causes of what is known as the long Covid-19?
-Almost everything about the long-standing mystery of Covid symptoms remains a mystery, but scientists have finally come to what might be called “breadcrumbs” on the way to the root cause of these symptoms.
+Almost everything regarding the long-standing mystery of Covid symptoms remains a mystery, but scientists have finally come to what might be called “breadcrumbs” on the way to the root cause of these symptoms.

-Scientists from many specialties treat a set of symptoms that persist in up to a third of people after infection.
+Scientists from many specialties treat a set of symptoms that persist in up to a third of people following infection.
 Virologists are turning their HIV expertise to this coronavirus, neurologists try to explain the cognitive and physical disturbances they see in rehabilitation clinics, and immunologists explore inflammatory and autoimmune responses.

 (Emoji from iStock)